t0t0r0-cat/AudioMuse-AI/README.md

 AudioMuse-AI is an Open Source Dockerized environment that brings smart playlist generation to [Jellyfin](https://jellyfin.org) and [Navidrome](https://www.navidrome.org/) using sonic audio analysis via  [Librosa](https://github.com/librosa/librosa), [Tensorflow](https://www.tensorflow.org/)  and AI models.
 All you need is in a container that you can deploy locally or on your Kubernetes cluster (tested on K3S).
 In this repo you will find deployment examples for Kubernetes, Podman, and Docker Compose.

+With Navidrome we support Subsonic API, so additional Mediaserver with Subsonic APi will work like [LMS](https://github.com/epoupon/lms/tree/master).
+For them just refear to the instruction for Navidrome.

 Addional important information on this project can also be found here:
 * Mkdocs version of this README.md for better visualizzation: [Neptunehub AudioMuse-AI DOCS](https://neptunehub.github.io/AudioMuse-AI/)